Easy DIY Bunny Crayons with Broken Bits

 - 2 bins

 Start off by peeling all of those wrappers off of your crayons.
-(You might want to hide those dandelion crayons somewhere safe — they may be collectors' items one day.)
 Use one bin to collect the naked crayons, and another to collect the bits of paper wrapping.

-This is a time-consuming process, it took two of us over an hour to peel 96 while chatting over coffee, so you might want to treat yourself to some TV time while you peel.
+This is a time-consuming process, it took two of us over an hour to peel 96, so you might want to treat yourself to some TV time while you peel.